AICSC/aicsc.github.io/readme.md

-# Home of the Artificial Intelligence Computer Science Club of Bakersfield College
+# Home of the Computer Science Club of Bakersfield College